Grants & Scholarships

 Over 10 scholarships are awarded to students who have proven financial need, and other specific requirements.
 Awards can range from $500 to $8,000.

-This grant is based on your family's income and assets.
-Annual awards range from $1,176 to $5,550.
+This grant is based on the student's family income and assets as reported on the FAFSA.
+In 2016-2017 the Pell award can be up to $5815.
 The student must meet all eligibility requirements.
-The amount of the grant is divided equally among the semesters attended.
-To apply, complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov
+The amount of the grant is dependent on enrollment status and is divided between semesters attended.
+To apply, students must complete the FAFSA. www.fafsa.ed.gov

 This grant is awarded to students entering in the fall, with exceptional financial need.
 The annual award is $2,000.
-The student must meet all eligibility requirements.
-To apply, complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov
+To apply, students must complete the FAFSA.
+Recipients must meet all eligibility requirements.

 State governments provide funds through vocational rehabilitation grants for people with disabilities pursuing postsecondary education.
 The amount of the grant varies by state, and can be received for any semester.
 Further information can be found by reviewing the publication, entitled Vocational Rehabilitation Services: Consumer Guide for Postsecondary Students [PDF] (Heath Resources, 1996).
 Please contact your state's Vocational Rehabilitation Center for additional information and to apply.